enkidevs/curriculum/spreadsheets/introduction/charts/README.md

 name: Charts

-description: Use charts to display your data.
+description: Use charts to visualize your data.

 insights:
   - what-are-charts